srl-labs/learn-srlinux/docs/ndk/guide/env/python.md

 # Python Development Environment
-Although every developer's environment is different and is subject to a personal preference, on this page we will provide recommendations for a [Python](https://www.python.org/) toolchain setup suitable for development of NDK applications.
+Although every developer's environment is different and is subject to a personal preference, we will provide some recommendations for a [Python](https://www.python.org/) toolchain setup suitable for the development of NDK applications.

 ## Environment components
-The toolchain that can be used to develop Python based NDK apps consists of the following components:
+The toolchain that can be used to develop Python-based NDK apps consists of the following components:

-1. [Python programming language](https://www.python.org/downloads/) - Python interpreter, toolchain and standard library
+1. [Python programming language](https://www.python.org/downloads/) - Python interpreter, toolchain, and standard library
 2. [Python NDK bindings](https://github.com/nokia/srlinux-ndk-py) - generated data access classes for gRPC based NDK service.

 ## Project structure